May 18th, 2018

 Rehearsals are fun!
 A prepared speaker always arrives at the venue well before the doors open.
 Get yourself comfortable with the environment – stand in front of the lectern and rehearse how you are going to deliver the speech to your audience.

 Next time you need to deliver a presentation, take some time to look at how the room is setup.
 Ask yourself: What is the layout of the room?
 Is it a classroom format, or tables?
 How is the room arranged?
 Can you move around the room, or do you want to stand in one spot?
 Knowing the space before you ‘go live’ will put you at ease.

 Entertain your audience!
 This is your moment in the spotlight.
-Embrace it!
+Embrace it.
 Feel the warmth of the spotlight (if you don’t have one, get one).
-Never just read out the script.
+Never just read out a script.
 You need to understand the words and be passionate about the meaning that you want your audience to take away.
 For example, when talking about a product, you need to paint a picture to your audience to make it feel real.
 The colour, the shape, the feel.

 Most importantly, never forget the golden rule of entertaining and that is SMILE.